 4. Data Quality

 One of the most important aspects of data governance is making sure your data is reliable and consistent.
 If not, your team may make misinformed decisions that end up costing your business a fortune.
 Consistently checking data for accuracy can help you filter out incorrect, out-of-date, or corrupted information.

 Sometimes, data coming in from a variety of sources needs to be combined.
 In these cases, data integration groups this information into a larger dataset that provides meaningful insights about your business.
 By combining data together, you can obtain a clearer picture of how different functions relate to each other within your organization.

 6. Data Preservation

 Your company should have a process for deciding how data is stored and preserved.
 After all, some data is used constantly, while other information can be archived, or even deleted.
 This is where it helps to have a universal storage system to ensure pertinent data is never too hard to find.

-There are also several data governance models that can be adopted based on your business needs and the types of data governance you use.
-Let's take a look at a few of these models in the section below.
+There are several data governance models that can be adopted based on your business needs and the types of data governance you use.
+Let's take a look at a few of these models below.

 1. Decentralized Execution for Individual

 This model is perfect for an individual business owner who manages and maintains all of their data.
 In this model, the same individual who creates and sets up their data is typically the only one who uses it.
 We can see how this model plays out using the image below.